antcolag/tools/docs/dom.md

 The functions are to be used as template string tag.

-The module also exports the above functions exposed from a shared instance but you can create an instance of the DomPrinter class and use it with custom settings
+The module exports the above functions exposed from a shared instance but you can create an instance of the DomPrinter class and use it with custom settings

 Example